 - Drum Smoker: Commonly known as Ugly Drum Smoker (UDS), this is also popular because it is less costly.
 This is made from a metal drum.
 You can even consider a simple oil drum BBQ smoker as a DIY project.
 It has also two parts: a cooking rack on top and a firebox at the bottom.
 Because this lacks water pan, the direct smoke and energy from the charcoal will cook the meat.

 - Smoker Oven: As opposed to other types of smokers that are used outdoor, smoker oven is typically used indoor.
 This device is equipped with temperature probes and computer controls.
 This box is highly insulated with an electric heating source at the bottom.
-The Oster Smoker Roaster Oven is the best you can buy for the money.

 - Kamado Grill: This is a ceramic, charcoal-powered grill that is highly suitable for low and slow cooking.
 Its ceramic shell is well insulated and it has an airflow design.
 Check out our post about the Kamado Grill.